ywaki-econ/ywaki-econ.github.io/_pages/about.md

 * ["Computing Dynamic Optimal Mechanisms When Hidden Types Are Markov,"](https://drive.google.com/file/d/17evPdcjuT6VmEp62ffe09RAEYjjpN_F6/view) with Kenichi Fukushima, 2011.
 [Extension with hidden actions](https://drive.google.com/file/d/1oP2gcyKmlJiyxwQx91jO4p2A8IUAjWQo/view)
 * ["On the Size of the Fiscal Multiplier When the Nominal Interest Rate is Zero,"](/files/Braun_Waki_2010.pdf) with R. Anton Braun, 2010.
 [Online Appendix](/files/Braun_Waki_2010_Appendix.pdf).

-Migration from the google sites is still on the way.
-Please visit *[my google sites](https://sites.google.com/site/yuichirowaki/)* if files are missing or links are broken.